Diploma of Film

 You’ll also learn about digital post-production including audio mixing, tilting colour grading and the authoring processes.

-Upon completion, you will be eligible for up to 80 credit points towards either the Bachelor of Film.
+Upon completion, you will be eligible for up to 80 credit points towards the Bachelor of Film.

 Career Outcomes